PoisotLab/ms_network_prediction/reviews.md

 are made in good faith or out of spite (this is true in this specific instance as authors, but we also hold this to be true in our collective experiences as reviewers and editors).
-Therefore, we have veered on the side of caution, and discarded most of the points, including all of the minor ones, which were written in the most acerbic way.
+Therefore, we have veered on the side of caution, and discarded most of the points, including a lot of the minor ones which were written in the most acerbic way; this being said, we have addressed the phrasing issues raised by the reviewer when we agreed that they would improve the text, and added a number of references they suggested.
 The main comments in this section are summaries of the second review made by the last author, and all replies and in-text modifications have been made by the last author.
 We want to clarify that we have read the review several times over, and made changes to the manuscript when appropriate including based on the minor comments.

 **Comment 1**: the aim of the manuscript is unclear